uesleilima/keycloak.x-heroku/README.md

 and lower memory footprint which makes it possible for us to use a `free` dyno instance together with a `hobby-dev` Postgres database attached.

+You only need to have a Heroku (free) account and everything will be sorted out with a click of a button via the web console :)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-## Manual Deployment
+### Manual Deployment (Optional)
-If you don't want to use the *Heroku Button* above for any reason you can deploy this manually with simple steps after cloning this repository.
+If you **don't want to use** the `Deploy to Heroku` button above for any reason, you need the Heroku CLI installed, so you can deploy this manually in a few steps after cloning this repository:
 ```shell
 heroku apps:create --manifest
 heroku addons:create heroku-postgresql:hobby-dev